MicrosoftDocs/bot-docs/articles/resources-support.md

 These resources provide additional information and support for developing bots with the Bot Framework.

+> [!IMPORTANT]
+> Please use one of these resources for support rather than posting comments on this article.

 |**Support type**                    | **Contact**
 |----------------------------|---------------------------------
 |**Community support** | [StackOverflow](https://stackoverflow.com/questions/tagged/botframework)